sketchplugins/plugin-directory/README.md

 - [Select All Slices](https://github.com/chibatching/select_all_slices), by Takao Chiba: Sketch app plugin to select all slices in current page.
 - [Get Margins](https://github.com/peterwooley/get-margins), by Peter Wooley: Gets the margins between an inner and outer layer and then copies the results to the clipboard as CSS.
 - [Select Child Layers](https://github.com/jshuaf/select-children), by Joshua Fang: A sketch plugin to select all the child layers of a group.
-- [PaintCode Code Generator](https://www.paintcodeapp.com/sketch), by PixelCut: Convert your Sketch drawings into Swift or Objective-C
-- [AutoFixiOSTextLineHeight](https://github.com/youngxkk/AutoFixiOSTextLineHeight), by youngxkk: Auto Fix iOS Text Line Height, so that the font restoration degree of iOS design draft reaches 100%.